artefactory-skaff/vertex-pipeline-starter-kit/docs/index.md

 - Wrap code in functions to make them easily transferable to scripts
 - Write your Notebook in a way that will mirror an ML pipeline: a section for a pipeline step/component, the notebook itself could represent the pipeline.
-- When loading data from files, or tables to pandas dataframe, make sure to explicitly cast to the types that you will use (for cases which could be ambiguous).
+- When loading data from files, or tables to pandas dataframe, make sure to explicitly cast to the types that you will use (for cases which are ambiguous).
 Vertex has a way of loading data that may produce similar but different data types.
 - Type hint functions inputs/outputs as a general good practice and to identify at a glance the vertex-compatible ones